interstitialRedirectModalTitle

 Visit

 • TNC's Davis Mountains Preserve—home to Mount Livermore and Baldy Peak—is closed to the public for research and conservation-related management activities throughout the majority of the year.
 However, the preserve opens for camping, hiking, biking, equestrian, picnics, photography, birding and other outdoor activities on select weekends throughout the year.
-These dates are posted on the Davis Mountains Open Events Page, along with more detailed information about visiting the preserve.
+These dates are posted on the Davis Mountains Preserve Open Weekends Page, along with more detailed information about visiting the preserve.

 Our Madera Canyon Trail is separate from the Davis Mountains Preserve and is open to the public all year long, from sunrise to sunset, regardless of the closure of the Davis Mountains Preserve.